top of page

 Lisianthus can take over two weeks to germinate, and then when they do, they are so incredibly tiny and miniscule, that you have to squint to see them.
 I was literally standing over my trays with a magnifying glass!
 Then when they do germinate, the rate of growth is so incredibly slow, that sometimes I wonder if they are growing at all.

-But outside they go, with a row cover over them just like a blanket.
+But outside they went, with a row cover over them just like a blanket.
 They put on a lot of root growth during the cool of spring, so getting them outside at this point is important.
 One year, we had a snowstorm in late April.
 I remember waking up to snow on the ground, just certain that months of hard work were down the drain, and that those lisianthus seedlings were dead.
 But when I lifted the row cover and peeked underneath . . . they looked just as happy as the day before.

 Each year, as the weather warms, and other crops take off, I admit that I kind of forget about lisianthus for a bit.
 Soon, it is June, and other than weeding the bed a few times, they don’t demand any attention.
 (They’re kind of like those friends who asked to stay a week or two at your summer cabin.
 When you finally go up to the cabin a month later, you realize . . . they’re still there!?)
 Lisianthus takes up space in your garden for the long haul of the season.
 And they don’t really look all that different in June than they did in April.
 But, if you’re patient . . .